-Above: High resolution satellite image of Hurricane Ike over the northwest Gulf of Mexico.
-Image--NASA ocean waters, like those found in the Gulf of Mexico.
+Hurricanes form over warm ocean waters, like those found in the Gulf of Mexico.
 The hurricane season starts June 1 and ends November 30.
 The peak threat for the Texas coast exists from August through September.
 However, hurricanes can and have struck the Texas coast during every month of the hurricane season.